ucldc/ingest_deploy/README.md

 <i>Consult the <a href="https://docs.google.com/drawings/d/18Whi3nZGNgKQ2qh-XnJlV3McItyp-skuGSqH5b_L-X8/edit">harvesting infrastructure diagram</a> for an illustration of the key components.
 Ask Mark Redar for access to them; note that you will need to log onto the ingest front machine and then into the majorTom machine to run commands</i>

 * <a href="https://registry.cdlib.org/admin/library_collection/collection/">Collection Registry</a>
-* ingest front machine, for access to:
+* ingest front machine (stage) and ingest front machine (production), for access to:
  * <a href="https://52.10.100.133/rq/">RQ Dashboard</a>
  * majorTom machine
  * <a href="https://52.10.100.133/couchdb/_utils/database.html?ucldc/_all_docs">CouchDB</a>